zhang-tao-whu/vis_clip/datasets/README.md

 [Use Custom Datasets](https://detectron2.readthedocs.io/tutorials/datasets.html) gives a deeper dive on how to use `DatasetCatalog` and `MetadataCatalog`, and how to add new datasets to them.

-MinVIS has builtin support for a few datasets.
+DVIS has builtin support for a few datasets.
 The datasets are assumed to exist in a directory specified by the environment variable `DETECTRON2_DATASETS`.
 Under this directory, detectron2 will look for datasets in the structure described below, if needed.